hydrocoast/julia_training/README.md

 # Overview
 This repository follows [this page](https://hydrocoast.jp/index.php?Julia).
-This repo contains examples of the codes, which may help you learn JuliaLang.
+This repo contains examples of Julia codes that may help you learn this language.
-You can make figures and animations as shown below.
+You can make figures and animations like the following one.
 <img src="https://github.com/hydrocoast/julia_training/blob/master/ConAdvEq.gif" width="640">
-The branch `master` is designed to make figures with Plots.
+In the branch `master` the figures are generated using the Plots.jl package.
-PyPlot and GMT are also available by `git checkout pyplot` and `git checkout gmt`.
+The PyPlot.jl and GMT.jl package are also available by `git checkout pyplot` and `git checkout gmt`.
 Please contact the author if you find a bug.

 # Requirements